tomsWebConsulting/twcsl/Block/Form/Form Block Text Field Max Length/README.md

 ## Demo

-You can see a [demo of this effect here][9].
+You can see a [demo of this effect here][11].

 ## Make a Donation

-Please consider [making a donation][10].
+Please consider [making a donation][12].

 ## Changes

+* **2025-02-13**

+  * updated to work with Form Block Text Field Max Length v0.5.0
+  * bumped version to 0.5.0

 * **2025-04-09**

-  * updated to work with Form Block Wrapper Observe Changes v0.4.0
+  * updated to work with Form Block Text Field Max Length v0.4.0
   * remove dependency on jQuery
   * bumped version to 0.4.0

 * **2024-04-28**

-  * updated to work with Form Block Wrapper Observe Changes v0.3.0
+  * updated to work with Form Block Text Field Max Length v0.3.0
   * bumped version to 0.3.0

 * **2023-05-11**